 Laurel Grove Cemetery Need to Know

-Famous People Buried in the Cemetery: Juliette Gordon Low, Mary Marshall, W. W. Law, Florence Martus (aka “The Waving Girl”), James Lord Pierpont, Jason “Camoflauge” Johnson
+Famous People Buried in the Cemetery: Juliette Gordon Low, Mary Marshall, W. W. Law, Florence Martus (aka “The Waving Girl”), James Lord Pierpont, Jason “Camoflauge” Johnson, Rev. Andrew Bryan

 Where to Eat: Munchies BBQ & Subs

-Recommended Tours: Try a self-guided walking tour while following the audio and map instructions found here: Benevolent Burials
+Recommended Tours: Try a self-guided walking tour while following the audio instructions found here: Benevolent Burials

 Related Reading: A Local’s Guide to Savannah’s Laurel Grove Cemetery